sam20908/vscode-fastolympiccoding/README.md

 }
 ```

-- We can use all of [VSCode's built-in variables](https://code.visualstudio.com/docs/editor/variables-reference) and a custom `${exeExtname}` to resolve into `.exe` for Windows and an empty string for other platforms.
+- We can use [VSCode's built-in variables](https://code.visualstudio.com/docs/editor/variables-reference) as well as `${exeExtname}` that resolves into `.exe` for Windows and an empty string for other platforms.
-- Forward/backward slashes are automatically normalized for the platform.
+- Forward/backward slashes are automatically normalized when being executed.

 ---

-### Testcases
+### Testcase Window
 - The extension will load the saved testcases for the opened file, and the testcases will automatically update whenever you switch files.
 - Accept outputs to detect wrong answers later!

 ![AC Gif](media/ac.gif)

-- Any compilation errors will be displayed in a terminal.
+- Compilation errors will be displayed in a popup window.

 ![Compile Error Gif](media/compile_error.gif)

-- Super long outputs will be truncated automatically (limit can be adjusted in settings)
+- Very long outputs will be truncated (adjustable character limit at `fastolympiccoding.maxCharactersForOutput`)

 ![Truncated Messages Gif](media/truncated_messages.gif)